Functional uniqueness and stability of Gaussian priors in optimal L1 estimation: Introduction

 \subsection{Contributions}

-This work makes the following contributions: \begin{itemize} \item We establish a \emph{stability theory} for Bayesian estimation under $L^1$ and $L^2$ losses in the Gaussian noise model. \item For the $L^2$ case, we derive explicit quantitative bounds showing that if the conditional expectation is close to an affine function, then the prior must be close to Gaussian in the Lévy metric. \item For the $L^1$ case, we develop a functional–analytic proof technique based on Hermite expansions and adjoint operators, establishing that approximately linear conditional medians imply proximity to the Gaussian family. \end{itemize}
+This work makes the following contributions: \begin{itemize} \item We establish a \emph{stability theory} for Bayesian estimation under $L^1$ and $L^2$ losses in the Gaussian noise model. \item In the $L^2$ case, we derive explicit quantitative bounds showing that if the conditional expectation is close to an affine function, then the prior must be close to Gaussian in the Lévy metric. \item In the $L^1$ case, we develop a functional-analytic proof technique based on Hermite expansions and adjoint operators, showing that approximately linear conditional medians imply proximity to the Gaussian family. \end{itemize}

 The paper outline is as follows.
 Section~\ref{sec:technical_preliminaries} is dedicated to some technical preliminaries, Section~\ref{sec:main_results} presents our main results, and in Section~\ref{sec:conclusion}, we conclude the paper.